drogonframework/drogon/examples/jsonstore/README.md

   * **Content**: `{"ok":true}`
 * **Failed response**:
   * **Code**: 500
-  * **Why**: No data associated with provided token or the does not exist in the JSON object.
+  * **Why**: No data associated with the provided token or it does not exist in the JSON object.
   * **Content**: `{"ok":false}`
 * **Sample call**